Red Wine and Cherry Spritzer

 Then I delete.

 I type, for the second time, “Cherry Pie,” and I cross my fingers that it won’t be too sweet.
-(It was perfect and I can’t wait to make some more fun drinks with the stuff.)
+It’s perfect, though, and I can’t wait to make more fun drinks with cherry pie liqueur.

 Husband’s take: He didn’t try it (beer guy).
-But the rest of my family loved it!
+But the rest of my family loves it!

 Changes I would make: None!